makotton/BME280-Xively/README.md

 # BME280-Xively

 BME280 on Raspberry Pi by I2C.
 Send the acquired data Xively.
 Mail is sent when Raspberry Pi boots, and when Process is restarted.
+Write "sudo sh monitoring.sh &" in /etc/rc.local file.

 * BME280 is environmental(Temperature / humidity / pressure) sensor module by Bosch Sensortec.
 * Xively is IoT platform.